gpeel/ng16-todo/READMEs/Readme-01-crud-YOUR-JOB.md

          export class AppComponent { remainingTasks = 0; }

-## 2. Initialize a array of Task
+## 2. Initialize a array of Task and show it in HTML

 Initialize a array of Todo(s) (*todos : Todo[]*) with 4 Todo(s) and show those Todos in HTML.
 Each Todo should have 2 properties =>   completed : boolean and label : string + an id : number property.
 And one of those Todo(s) should be already completed.
 You can use the util class.method TodoUtils.createTodo(label, completed) to create a Todo or create them manually with a literal.

+- first add *ngFor loop on the \<li>* to iterate on the array of Todos

+- To show the label of a Todo in HTML you can use the following syntax :

+      {{todo.label}}

+- to show the completed property of a Todo in HTML you can use [(ngModel)] or [checked] (see below)

+  [(ngModel)]="todo.completed"
+  [checked]="todo.completed"

-3. Add the necessary code to be able to toggle the state of a task (property complete) between true/false when either clicking on the checkbox or the label of the task on the UI.
+## 3. Toggle the state of a task (property complete) between true/false when clicking on the checkbox

+- if you used checked, you will have to add an event listener method catching the (change) event on the checkbox to be able to change the completed property on the targeted Todo.
+Both solutions are correct. => and in the method with ( change) you will have to modify the completed property of the targeted Todo yourself (On the other hand ngModel does all that by itself but it is obsolete and difficult to test).

+- to toggle one completed of a Todo you have 2 options : click directly on the checkbox or check on the label ( associated with a for attribute) .
 To make the test pass for "cliking on the label" you will have to adapt the dedicated tests selectors.
 The feature "clicking on the checkbox" does not require tests adaptation, but in that case clicking on the label will not always produce what you expect.
+Check it out and adpat the test.

 4. Add the class  *completed* on *\<li>* when the task is completed (complete===true)